Local mass-conserving solution for a critical Coagulation-Fragmentation equation: Introduction

 The history of C-F dates back more than a century ago with the work~\cite{Smoluchowski1916}.
 For more extensive discussions of the subject, we refer the readers to the following works~\cite{Aldous1999, Costa2015, BanasiakLambLaurencot2019, TranVan2021}.
 Although there has been a lot of advancement in the field, a lot still remains to be discovered, including the following question we set out to answer in this paper.

 \begin{question*} Fix $m_1(0)>1$.
 Is there a time $T >0$ such that the equation~\eqref{eq:cf} still has a unique mass-conserving solution for $0\leq t < T$? \end{question*} The answer to such question is not obvious as there are systems of coagulation-fragmentation equations that exhibit instantaneous mass loss, that is, $m_1(t) < m_1(0)$ for all $t>0$.
+To the best of our knowledge, past studies were divided into two main themes: local well-posedness of mass-conserving solutions for the pure coagulation equation~\cite{McLeod1962,McLeod1964,Norris2000,FournierLaurencot2006} and local-wellposedness for weak/mild solutions for the coagulation-fragmentation equation~\cite{BanasiakLambLaurencot2019}.
+Our paper is the first to study the local-wellposedness of mass-conserving solutions to a full coagulation-fragmentation equation in the situation when global mass-conserving solutions are known to not exist.

 For $t\geq 0$, let $\pi(\cdot,t)$ be the distribution corresponding to the density $\rho(\cdot,t)$, i.e.,

 By probabilistic convention, we use the same notion $\pi(\cdot,t)$ to denote the measure on $(0,\infty)$ with this distribution function.
 We always use the following notion of weak solutions to~\eqref{eq:cf}. \begin{definition} We say that $\rho$ is a weak solution of the equation~\eqref{eq:cf} in the measure sense if